-Artificial Intelligence (AI) is the ability of a computer or computer-controlled robot to perform tasks commonly associated with intelligent being.
-In the context of learning and assessment, AI tools can be used to obtain information and content which might be used in work produced for assessments which lead towards qualifications, or can be used to create the assessments..
+Artificial Intelligence (AI) is the ability of a machine to undertake a task that would usually require human intelligence.
+In the context of learning and assessment, AI tools can be used to obtain information and content which might be used in work produced for assessments which lead towards qualifications or can be used to create the assessments.

-4.4.1 Use of AI in Assessments
+4.4.1 Use of Al in Assessments